Latent Reasoning in TRMs is Secretly a Policy Improvement Operator: Background

+A policy improvement operator maps a reference policy $\hat{\pi}$ to a new policy $\pi$ so that the expected return does not decrease, i.e. $J(\pi) \ge J(\hat{\pi})$.
+A sufficient condition for policy improvement is that the expected advantage under the discounted state--action occupancy measure induced by $\pi$ is non-negative.In practice, policies are optimized using samples drawn from the reference policy $\hat{\pi}$.
+This leads to the approximate objective

+where $p_{\pi}(s)$ denotes the \emph{discounted} visitation distribution under $\pi$ \cite{sutton1998reinforcement}.
+To control deviations from the policy, it is common to introduce a KL regularization:

+where $\beta > 0$ controls the tradeoff between reward maximization and adherence to $\hat{\pi}$.
+The solution to the KL-regularized policy improvement problem in Equation~\eqref{eq:kl_objective} takes the form of a product policy:

+which corresponds to exponentiated advantage reweighting.
+This shows that \emph{policy improvement can be achieved by multiplicatively reweighting a reference policy using any monotonic function of advantage}, providing a unifying view of trust-region methods, advantage-weighted regression, and KL-regularized reinforcement learning objectives.

-Recent work formalizes a tight connection between \emph{classifier-free guidance} (CFG) in diffusion/flow models and \emph{policy improvement} in reinforcement learning (RL) \cite{frans2025diffusion}.
+Recently, it was shown that the policy improvement framework does not necessarily rely on explicitly learning a value function.
+Recent work formalizes a tight connection between \emph{classifier-free guidance} (CFG) in diffusion/flow models and \emph{policy improvement} in reinforcement learning \cite{frans2025diffusion}.
 This work provides a framework for the analysis of diffusion models as RL methods.
-For a state $\mathbf{s}$ and an action/output $\mathbf{y}$, the core construction, termed classifier-free guidance RL (CFGRL), parameterizes a target policy as:
+For a state $\mathbf{s}$ and an action/output $\mathbf{a}$, the classifier-free guidance RL (CFGRL) method parameterizes a target policy as:

-where $f:\mathbb{R}\!\to\!\mathbb{R}_{\ge 0}$ is a nonnegative monotonically increasing function of the advantage $A^\pi(\mathbf{s},\mathbf{y}) = Q^\pi(\mathbf{s},\mathbf{y})-V^\pi(\mathbf{s})$~\cite{sutton1998reinforcement}, and $\hat{\pi}$ is a reference policy.
-According to the formal proof of the authors in the appendix (Theorem 1) \cite{frans2025diffusion}, a new policy generated from a carefully weighted combination of previous policies is guaranteed to achieve a higher expected return than the original reference policy.
-This result generalizes earlier findings in bandits and provides a pathway for improving policies.

-We can say that the reference policy is learned from given data, or we can say that this is any non-optimal policy that we want to improve.
-Following \eqref{eq:cfgrl} $\pi$ provably improves over $\hat{\pi}$; moreover, \emph{attenuating} the optimality factor with an exponent ${w}$ yields a family $\pi_w \propto \hat{\pi} f(A)^{w}$ whose expected return increases with ${w}$.
-This recovers KL-regularized policy improvement as a special case, where the optimal solution has the same product form with $f(A)=\exp(A/\beta)$, tying ${w}$ to the trust-region strength $\beta$ \emph{without} retraining.